 “The science of farming is a science full of benefits; it is the origin of all industries.” ʿ ilm-i filāḥat ʿ ilm-i pür menāfiʿ ve aṣl-ı cemi-i ṣanāyıʿ, Nevi Efendi (1533/4–1598)

-If philosophy and mathematics constituted the major achievements of early modern scientific thought, agricultural practices grounded premodern scholars in their approaches to such topics: Shen Gua 沈括 (1031–1095) spoke of constants (chang 常) and variables (bian 變) in the principles of things (wuli 物理) by observing farming rhythms; Al-Ghazali (1058–1111) discussed man’s rational faculty and geometry by observing the hexagonal shape of bee hives.
-This project scrutinizes how “working the soil” informed scientific, technological, and medical change from the shores of Bahr al-muhit al-gharbi (the Atlantic) to Donghai (East China Sea) from the twelfth to seventeenth centuries.
-We invite scholars to look at practices such as grafting, manuring, hydraulic engineering, seed production, and study how knowledge about the natural world was defined and systematized from there: what was deemed relevant for medical purposes; what constituted a food, and what became mechanics.
+If philosophy and mathematics constituted the major achievements of early modern scientific thought, agricultural practices grounded premodern scholars in their approaches to such topics: Shen Gua 沈括 (1031–1095) based his discussions of constants (chang 常) and variables (bian 變) in the principles of things (wuli 物理) on his observations of farming rhythms; Al-Ghazali (1058–1111) discussed man’s rational faculty and geometry after observing the hexagonal shape of bee hives.
+This project scrutinizes how “working the soil” informed change in scientific, technological, and medical knowledge and practice from the shores of Bahr al-muhit al-gharbi (the Atlantic) to Donghai (East China Sea) during the twelfth to seventeenth centuries.
+We invite scholars to examine at practices such as grafting, manuring, hydraulic engineering, or seed production, to determine how knowledge about the natural world was defined and systematized.
+For example, what was deemed useful for medical purposes; what constituted a food, and what was utilized in mechanic structures?
 By examining concrete practices of agriculture, we look from the “ground up” at the formation of different fields of knowledge and knowledge cultures in which these practices found expression, and from there the production of farming knowledge.
-Our comparison has two reference points: the Sinographic and the Arab and Turko-Persian literary traditions.
+Our comparison has two reference points: the Sinographic world, incorporating Classical Chinese (as used in China, Japan, Korea, and Vietnam), and the Arabic, Persian, and Ottoman Turkish literary traditions.

 We address these questions: